yz778/hyprview/DEVELOPER.md

 ## Memory Management

 ### Framebuffer Allocation

 - Individual framebuffers per window with appropriate sizing
+- Background framebuffer for seamless desktop integration
 - Automatic cleanup in destructor
 - Size adjustments when window sizes change

 ### Resource Tracking

 - Reference counting for window objects
 - Automatic cleanup of allocated resources
 - Prevention of memory leaks during overview lifecycle

+## Background Capture System

+### Seamless Background Integration

+The plugin implements a background capture system that provides a seamless experience by showing the original desktop background instead of a solid color:

+1. **Window Hiding**: Before creating the overview, all windows on the target monitor are temporarily hidden
+2. **Background Capture**: The original desktop background (wallpaper, etc.) is captured to a framebuffer
+3. **Window Restoration**: Windows are restored to their original visibility state
+4. **Background Rendering**: The captured background is used as the overview backdrop

+### Implementation Details

+- `captureBackground()` method in `CHyprView` class handles the background capture process
+- Temporarily sets `m_hidden = true` on relevant windows
+- Preserves original visibility states for proper restoration
+- Uses the captured background texture in the `fullRender()` method

 ## Multi-Monitor Support